-The mission of the joint Graduate Program in Public Health at EVMS and ODU is to train students in order to equip them with vibrant and dynamic public health knowledge and skills for serving health needs of populations and for improving the public’s health.
+The MPH Program mission is to train students in order to equip them with foundational and dynamic public health knowledge and skills for serving health needs of populations to improve the public’s health.

 - We believe that students are our first priority.